-Question 6 Scope Management Tools A bar chart used to track tasks/activities across time and monitor interdependencies between the tasks/activities.
-It shows milestones, phases and resources for the tasks/activities as needed across the project life PERT chart Accept similar variations of the following: (30 to 40 words) PERT = Project Evaluation and Review Technique.
-It is a tool for analysing the tasks/activities for a project, working out the time needed to complete each task and identifying the minimum time required to complete the overall project Product breakdown Accept similar variations of the following: structure/analysis (PBS) (50 to 70 words) A PBS is a hierarchical structure that breaks down or decomposes the main products or deliverables of a project.
+Scope Management Tools Gantt chart (25 to 35 words) A bar chart used to track tasks/activities across time and monitor interdependencies between the tasks/activities.
+It shows milestones, phases and resources for the tasks/activities as needed across the project life PERT chart (30 to 40 words) PERT = Project Evaluation and Review Technique.
+It is a tool for analysing the tasks/activities for a project, working out the time needed to complete each task and identifying the minimum time required to complete the overall project Product breakdown structure/analysis (PBS) (50 to 70 words) A PBS is a hierarchical structure that breaks down or decomposes the main products or deliverables of a project.
 Each product (output) will have its own criteria for acceptance and quality control methods as it moves through the levels in the hierarchy.
-A PBS enables clarification of the deliverables of the project and may contribute to a work breakdown structure Work breakdown Accept similar variations of the following: structure (WBS) (50 to 70 words) A WBS is a hierarchical structure for project tasks/activities with a focus on the work, not products needed to deliver the products or deliverables of the project.
+A PBS enables clarification of the deliverables of the project and may contribute to a work breakdown structure Work breakdown structure (WBS) (50 to 70 words) A WBS is a hierarchical structure for project tasks/activities with a focus on the work, not products needed to deliver the products or deliverables of the project.
 It is often likened to a 'to-do list'.
-It breaks down the tasks/activities into manageable portions against which costs, and people can be scheduled Project scope Accept similar variations of the following: statement or statement of scope (50 to 70 words) A project scope statement or statement of scope is a documented base against which all project decisions are made and is used to direct the tasks/activities and direction of the project.
-It describes the main deliverables and sets the boundaries of the project, detailing what deliverables are considered to be 'in scope' or 'out of scope'.
-The project scope may include key milestones, assumptions and constraints Template for the Accept similar variations of the following: overall scope management plan (40 to 50 words) A template to use to document the scope management plan during a project's planning phase.
-It has defined headings and description of what should be included under each heading such as the roles and responsibilities of stakeholders in the planning phase and scope management approaches and processes Affinity diagram Accept similar variations of the following: (50 to 70 words) An affinity diagram is a tool used to organise a large number of ideas and data.
+It breaks down the tasks/activities into manageable portions against which costs, and people can be scheduled Project scope statement or statement of scope (50 to 70 words) A project scope statement or statement of scope is a documented base against which all project decisions are made and is used to direct the tasks/activities and direction of the project.
+It describes the main deliverables and sets the boundaries of the project, detailing what deliverables are considered to be 'in

+Scope Management Tools scope' or 'out of scope'.
+The project scope may include key milestones, assumptions and constraints Template for the overall scope management plan (40 to 50 words) A template to use to document the scope management plan during a project's planning phase.
+It has defined headings and description of what should be included under each heading such as the roles and responsibilities of stakeholders in the planning phase and scope management approaches and processes Affinity diagram (50 to 70 words) An affinity diagram is a tool used to organise a large number of ideas and data.
 It can be used to generate ideas, organise and consolidate information related to complex issues, problems, process or products.
 It is often used in conjunction with brainstorming.
 To use, record ideas on notes/cards, look for related ideas and sort cards into groups until all have a place.
-Mind maps Accept similar variations of the following: (20 to 30 words) A mind map is a visual, non-linear diagram used to organise information by linking tasks, concepts or items around a central theme, concept or subject.
-Traceability matrices Accept similar variations of the following: (30 to 40 words) Traceability matrices are a tool used to ensure the project's scope, deliverables and requirements are consistent with the originally designated baseline.
-It establishes a 'connection' or 'thread' for each requirement that can be traced from inception to completion

-Question 6 Scope Management Tools Status reports Accept similar variations of the following: (50 to 70 words) Reports written at specific times during the project (weekly, monthly, fortnightly, daily) to outline the status and progress of the project.
+Mind maps (20 to 30 words) A mind map is a visual, non-linear diagram used to organise information by linking tasks, concepts or items around a central theme, concept or subject.
+Traceability matrices (30 to 40 words) Traceability matrices are a tool used to ensure the project's scope, deliverables and requirements are consistent with the originally designated baseline.
+It establishes a 'connection' or 'thread' for each requirement that can be traced from inception to completion Status reports (50 to 70 words) Reports written at specific times during the project (weekly, monthly, fortnightly, daily) to outline the status and progress of the project.
 The times of reporting, for instance, will depend on the person requiring the reports, the problems or issues that need tracking, the set milestones for keeping track of the progress of the report

 Describe five (5) methods for measuring work outcomes and progress against project scope plans.
-(100-word minimum).

 The student must demonstrate sufficient knowledge about methods for measuring work outcomes and progress against plans.

 Five (5) methods must be provided.